Ergodic and foliated kernel-differentiation method for linear responses of random systems: Foliated noise and perturbation

 We assume that $X$ and $\tf$ are parallel to $F_\alpha$.
 More specifically, for any $\gamma$ in a small interval on $\R$ and any $z\in \cM$,

 where $F_\alpha(z)$ is the leaf $F_\alpha$ at $z$.
-Note that we do \textit{not} require $f$ being constrained by the foliation, so $x$ and $fx$ can be on different leaves.
+Note that we do \textit{not} require $f$ to be constrained by the foliation, so $x$ and $fx$ can be on different leaves: This is more general than systems restricted on one submanifold.

-The measures considered in this section are not necessarily absolute continuous with respect to Lebesgue.
-So we should use another set of notations for measures.
+The measures considered in this section are not necessarily absolute continuous with respect to Lebesgue on $\cM$.
+So we should use another set of notation for measures.
 The transfer operator on measures is denoted by $f_*$, more specifically, for any measure $\nu$,

 We can disintegrate a measure $\nu$ into conditional measure $[\nu]^F_\alpha$ on each leaf and the quotient measure $\nu'$ on the set of $\alpha$.
 Since we have only one fixed foliation, we shall just omit the superscript $F$.
 Here $\{[\nu]_\alpha\}_{\alpha\in A}$ is a family of probability measures such that each `lives on' $F_\alpha$.
 Moreover, the integration of any smooth observable $\phi$ can be written in two consecutive integrations,